Liberty vs. Louisiana NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- The two teams combine to average 66.3 points per game, 12.8 more than the total in this contest.
+- The 37.9 combined points per game that these two squads have allowed this season are 15.6 fewer than the 53.5 total in this contest.

-- This contest's total is 15.6 points greater than the 37.9 these two squads combine to allow per game this season.

-- The average total in Flames games this season is 57.4, 3.9 points more than Saturday's total of 53.5.

 Liberty Stats and Trends

-- The Flames have an ATS record of 3-3 in their six games when favored by 4.5 points or more so far this season.
+- So far this season, the Flames have been installed as favorites by a 4.5-point margin or more six times and are 3-3 ATS in those contests.

-- Liberty's games this year have hit the over on three of nine set point totals (33.3%).
+- Liberty's games this year have gone over the point total in 33.3% of its opportunities (three times in nine games with a set point total).

-- Liberty is 5-3 against the spread and 7-2 overall this season when the team puts up more than 19.2 points.
+- Liberty is 5-3 against the spread and 7-2 overall this season when the team notches more than 19.2 points.

-- In games that Liberty amasses more than 357.8 yards, the team is 4-3 against the spread and 5-3 overall.
+- In games that Liberty picks up more than 357.8 yards, the team is 4-3 against the spread and 5-3 overall.

-- The Flames have 13 turnovers this season, equal to the number of takeaways for the Ragin' Cajuns.
+- The Flames have 13 giveaways this season, while the Ragin' Cajuns have 13 takeaways .

 - Find the latest spread and moneyline odds for Liberty at SISportsbook.